joshforester/StageKitPied-DMXified/README.md

 # StageKitPied-DMXified

-**Rock Band Stage Kit Pied - DMXified** is a highly configurable interface that runs on the Raspberry Pi platform.
+**Rock Band StageKitPied-DMXified** is a highly configurable interface that runs on the Raspberry Pi platform.
 It sits between an Xbox 360 and the Rock Band StageKit (released by PDP) to read the lighting cues from the Harmonix games "Rock Band 2" and "Rock Band 3", which it then uses to:
 * repeat those lighting cues to up to four (4) Rock Band StageKit Light Pods